JD-CEO/Logical-agent/README.md

 After having the language we must define the selection rules that states is the selected block suitable to move to ? in other words is this block satisfies the suitability constraint ?

-For all adjacent blocks this suitability formula is evaluated and amoung satisfied adjacent blocks , one is randomly selected as a final action which policy selected it .
+For all adjacent blocks this suitability formula is evaluated and amoung satisfied adjacent blocks , select unseen one by DFS algorithm as a final action which policy selected it .

 ### Suitability rule
 ```